 After expiry date

 After expiry of the license, VMmanager will be blocked.
 Cluster nodes and VMs operation will not be affected, but management via VMmanager will no longer be available.
 To reactivate VMmanager, renew your license and click Update license information in the pop-up message about the blocking.
+If a license token is changed, follow the instructions in the subsection If the license token has changed.

 If the license token has changed